JeffDeCola/jeffCoin/README.md

 This will,

-* Add you Node to the node list
+* Add your Node to the node list
-  * That list will be updated with existing nodes
+  * That list will be updated with the network nodes
 * Receive the blockchain

 ### WEBSERVER AND API